victorberdugo1/ft_transcendence/README.md

 make wasm       # First time only: ~15 min (compiles Raylib → WASM, then starts everything)
 ```

-Open https://localhost in Chrome and accept the self-signed certificate.
+Open https://localhost in browser and accept the self-signed certificate.

 ### Make commands